matrunchyk/bitcoind-php/README.markdown

     <?php

-    use Nbobtc\Bitcoind\Bitcoind;
+    use Matrunchyk\Bitcoind\Bitcoind;
-    use Nbobtc\Bitcoind\Client;
+    use Matrunchyk\Bitcoind\Client;

     $bitcoind = new Bitcoind(new Client('https://username:password@localhost:18332'));

-You can view the [BitcoindInterface](https://github.com/nbobtc/bitcoind-php/blob/master/src/Nbobtc/Bitcoind/BitcoindInterface.php) file for a list of methods and descriptions of what they are and how to use them.
+You can view the [BitcoindInterface](https://github.com/matrunchyk/bitcoind-php/blob/master/src/Matrunchyk/Bitcoind/BitcoindInterface.php) file for a list of methods and descriptions of what they are and how to use them.

 # Tests